mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 If we're on a platform such as Upwork, where monitoring is built-in, I'll always make the monitoring features optional.
 I won't review the monitoring data unless there's an egregious discrepancy in hours.
 Even in that case, I'll speak to you before inspecting the data.

+## Progress updates

+It's difficult to specify exactly how frequently to share updates, as there's a degree of judgment required.

+For tasks where the scope is obvious, like feature work that's well-understood, share an update once every eight to ten hours of billable work.
+For tasks where the scope is variable, such as bug investigations or features that require experimentation, aim to update once for every two to four hours of billable work.
+The absolute upper-limit on time without a status update should be three calendar days of billable work or 10 billable hours, whichever happens first.

+The best way to share status update is with pull requests that reflect progress.
+Ideally, you can peel off a part of your work that makes a complete pull request, but if not, you can share a pull request and mark it as "draft" to indicate it's still a work in progress.
+To share progress during a bug investigation, update the Github issue summarizing what you've investigated and what you've learned.

+You can email me privately for meta-discussions about the work that you prefer not to share widely on Github, but try to keep as much discussion as possible on Github.

 ## Payment

 Please send me invoices for your hours every two weeks.
 Expect payment within five business days of the invoice, usually sooner.